-The safety of principle is the primary objective in the investment of funds within The Illinois Funds.
+The primary objective in the investment of funds within The Illinois Funds is the safety of principal.
 In addition, it is the Treasurer's objective to manage liquidity for payment of the State's financial obligations and provide the highest investment return, using authorized instruments, while prudently exercising sustainable stewardship in its investment decision-making.

-3.1 Safety
+2.1 Safety

+The safety of principal is the foremost objective of the investment program.
 The Illinois Funds' investments shall be undertaken in a manner that seeks to ensure the preservation of principal in the portfolio.
-The safety of principal is the foremost objective of the investment program.
 To obtain this objective, diversification among permissible investments is required to ensure that The Illinois Funds properly manages market, operational, reputational, financial, legal, sustainability, interest rate, and credit risks.

-3.2 Liquidity
+2.2 Liquidity